 ABOUT ME

-Born Truro, Cornwall in 1972.
+Hi, I’m Trevelyan (Trev).
+I was born in Truro, Cornwall, in 1972.
 I am pedigree Cornish and fiercely proud of it.
+I grew up in Penzance.
 I have one sister, Philipa who is five years my senior.
-I live in Southampton with my wife, Gemma.
+I live in Southampton with my wife, Gemma, and our hamster, Bongle.
 I was previously widowed.
-My wonderful wife, Helen died in Nov 2008 of cancer.
+My wonderful wife, Helen died in November 2008 of cancer.
 We’d shared 16 amazing years together.
 She made me better than I am.
-I am a primary school teacher, a profession I love.
+I am a primary school teacher, a profession I’ve enjoyed for the last 29 years, though I’m taking a break from it.
+This site began when I was browsing the web, courtesy of the terrible Irish Ferries connection in 2009, en route to the mountains of south-west Ireland.
+I wanted a ‘blog’ type platform to chronicle my walks and give myself something to do in order to avoid the loneliness in the evenings.

-Obviously, I love to travel, especially to mountainous regions.
-I also enjoy city breaks and have been to some beautiful cities including Krakow, Prague, Vienna and Buenos Aires.
+Obviously, I spend an inordinate amount of time in mountainous regions.
+It started with an incessant need to climb all of the Wainwrights in the Lake District, but it's spiralled out of control since then!
+I also love the coast, especially the coast in the homeland.
+I also enjoy city breaks and have been to some beautiful cities all over the world.
 I like to explore the historical stories of cities.
-My idea of a nightmare holiday is flying to a sunny resort in Lanzagrotti or Ibiza.
-Not only do I get extremely nervous when in an aircraft, but I prefer temperate and cold, to tropical and hot.
+My idea of a nightmare holiday is flying to a sunny resort in Lanzagrotti or Ibiza, and lying about by a pool.
+Not only do I get extremely nervous when in an aircraft, but I much prefer temperate and cold, to tropical and hot.

 'All that I'm after is a life full of laughter